ethus3h/personal/work/Fall 2018/NMD498/Assignment 6/2018m10d22a23-Assignment 6: Text-Based Proposal.md

 An important basic principle of EITE is flexibility.
 It should allow the user do what they want in an elegant manner, without undue shenanigans, difficult workarounds, or unwanted assistance.
 It should accommodate various workflows, and be thoroughly customizable.
 Its default configuration should be simple and easy to use.
 User interfaces should abstract away technical complexities by default while remaining fully usable, while allowing access to those complexities if desired.

 The system should use a single, libre, fully specified data format to store all types of information it processes, and development of the system should strive to ensure that a thorough selection of capabilities are provided out of the box using a consistent and customizable user interface, obviating the need for external apps (which often tend to be inconsistent in things such as internationalization and accessibility).
 The use of a single data format would allow, for instance, text, structured data, sound, and interactive media such as computer games to all be practically equivalent to each other, such that wherever one could be used, another could be used instead, ensuring thorough flexibility.
 (External apps should be possible to use, for instance as references to facilitate developing libre alternatives, as well as to provide historical access and allow verifying that libre alternatives are actually equivalent, but while they should be possible to use, they should not be _necessary_ to use.)

+For instance, there is no technical reason that italicized text can not be used in email subject lines, or for that matter, that an entire computer game could not be used as someone's email address.
+These restrictions are arbitrary and frustrating to people trying to work around them, and this computer system should resolve that by considering all types of information to be stored as simple strings of tokens, similar to current character encodings.

 ### Overview